-And as the most collaborative method of software development, it has grown increasingly popular over the last two decades.
+As the most collaborative method of software development, it has grown increasingly popular over the last two decades.
 In fact, the open-source services industry is set to exceed $17B in 2019, and expected to reach nearly $33B by 2022, according to CB Insights’ Market Sizing tool.

 Among its many characteristics, open-source software is publicly accessible, which allows developers to exchange code & ideas in a transparent and collaborative fashion.
 It also enables flexibility for many businesses looking to solve a wide range of problems.

 Today, over 30M developers contribute to community-based platforms like GitHub.
 And the broader market is estimated to be worth hundreds of billions based on recent big-ticket acquisitions like Red Hat (acquired by IBM for $34B) and GitHub (acquired by Microsoft for $7.5B) — as well as large public market valuations like those of MongoDB ($7.9B) and Elastic ($7.3B).